zeroc-ice/ice-builder-gradle/README.md

 ### Configuring Slice-to-FreezeJ Projects

-The sub-section `freezej` is used to configure files compiled with `slice2freezej`.
+Use the `freezej` sub-section to compile Slice files with `slice2freezej`.
-A `freezej` sub-section contains source sets for dictionaries and indices.
+`freezej` contains source sets for dictionaries and indices.

 #### `freezej` Properties